verrazzano/docs/content/en/docs/applications/_index.md

 Scope controllers read scope resources updated by the `ApplicationConfiguration` controller during deployment.
 The `ApplicationConfiguration` controller updates the scope resources with references to each Component to which the scope is applied.

-The diagram below shows the relationships between the different resources and controllers discussed above.
+The following diagram shows the relationships between the different resources and controllers discussed above.
 ![](oam-flow.svg)

-The diagram below, based on the hello-helidon example, shows the processing of resources from a Kubernetes operator perspective.
+The following diagram, based on the hello-helidon example, shows the processing of resources from a Kubernetes operator perspective.
 Controllers within the `oam-kubernetes-runtime` process the `ApplicationConfiguration` and `Component` resources and generates `VerrazzanoHelidonWorkload` and `IngressTrait`.
-Controllers within the `verrazzano-application-operator` then process the `VerrazzanoHelidonWorkload` and `IngressTrait` resources to generates `Deployment`, `VirtualService` and other resources.
+Controllers within the `verrazzano-application-operator` then process the `VerrazzanoHelidonWorkload` and `IngressTrait` resources to generates `Deployment`, `VirtualService`, and other resources.

 ![](hello-helidon.svg)